Roja (film)

 Roja is a 1992 Indian Tamil-language romantic thriller film directed and co-written by Mani Ratnam.
 The film stars Arvind Swamy and Madhoo (credited as Madhubala).
 The film was produced by K. Balachander under his Kavithalayaa Productions and distributed by G. Venkateswaran.
 The film's cinematography was handled by Santhosh Sivan, production design by Thota Tharani, music by A. R. Rahman in his debut and editing by Suresh Urs.
-Roja follows a young woman from a village in Tamil Nadu as she makes desperate efforts to find her husband, who is kidnapped by militants during a secret undercover mission in Jammu and Kashmir.
+Roja follows a young woman from Sundarapandiapuram a village in southern Tamil Nadu as she makes desperate efforts to find her husband, who is kidnapped by militants during a secret undercover mission in Jammu and Kashmir.

 The film released on 15 August 1992, India's independence day, to positive reviews, receiving praise for its patriotic theme and critically acclaimed soundtrack.
 It was featured in the Indian panorama section of the 24th IFFI.
 Roja won three National Film Awards, including Best Film on National Integration, catapulting Ratnam to national acclaim.
 The film also gained international acclaim with its nomination for Best Film at the 18th Moscow International Film Festival.
 The film was re-released for international audiences in light of the growing fear of terrorist attacks across the world.
 It is the first in Mani Ratnam's trilogy of films, preceding Bombay (1995) and Dil Se..
 (1998), that depict human relationships against a background of Indian politics.

 A. R. Rahman debuted as a composer with this film.
 He won the National Film Award for Best Music Direction, Filmfare Award for Best Music Director – Tamil and the Tamil Nadu State Film Award for Best Music Director for his work.